rodrigoparente/covid-vaccine-scheduled/README.md

 ### Configuring

-It is necessary to create an .env file at the root of the project and, in the file, set four variables:
+It is necessary to create an ```.env file``` at the root of the project, and set four variables in the file:

  - NAMES: an array with the names to search;
  - CHAT_ID: unique identifier for the target chat;